Sensu0/simon-manjaroawesome/README.md

 <i>d.sh</i> turns off the display.
 I use it to circumvent buggy display drivers.

-To use the same theme as me, install <a href="https://github.com/romkatv/powerlevel10k">Powerline10k</a> by romkatv after installing <a href="https://github.com/ohmyzsh/ohmyzsh">ohmyzsh</a>
+To use the same theme as me, download <a href="https://github.com/romkatv/powerlevel10k">Powerline10k</a> by romkatv after installing <a href="https://github.com/ohmyzsh/ohmyzsh">ohmyzsh</a>

 zsh-autosuggestions can be found <a href="https://github.com/zsh-users/zsh-autosuggestions">here</a>